GTWB/js-basics/README.md

 - filter: conditional selection
 - reduce: aggregation

+# 05 – Asynchronous JavaScript

+This module focuses on mastering asynchronous programming in JavaScript — a fundamental skill for QA and Automation Engineers.
+It demonstrates how to manage asynchronous flows using Promises, async/await, and concurrency tools such as Promise.all() and Promise.race().

+## Learning Topics

+- Understand the asynchronous nature of JavaScript.
+- Create and handle Promises for managing async logic.
+- Write cleaner asynchronous code using async/await.
+- Implement proper error handling using `.catch()` and `try...catch`.
+- Execute multiple asynchronous operations in parallel using `Promise.all()` and `Promise.race()`.
+- Apply these concepts to real-world QA workflows (API calls, test pipelines, data fetching).

 ## Run

 Go inside the folder and type the following command on the terminal: